 The most important thing is to always read debuts in your genre, and for the age you’d like to write for.
 These are the books publishers are looking for.

 Whilst it’s true publishing trends will always shift, books read by your ideal ‘audience’ are evidently the books they enjoy, so it pays (literally) to be conscious of them.

-Read on for our top tips on how to learn about the YA market and write for this age group.
+Read on for our top tips on how to write a YA novel and learn about the market for this age group.

 Step 1: Write Your Own Trendsetter

-It pays to be aware of trends and the market, if only so you can buck them a little.
+It pays to be aware of trends in young adult literature and the market, if only so you can buck them a little.